Elu-toasty/discord-bot-guide/source/docs/js/s1/node-dj.md

 :::

 Now we are ready to install Discord.js.
-In the terminal run `npm install discord.js`.
+In the terminal run, `npm install discord.js`.

-If eveything went well you should something simular to this.
+If everything went well you should something similar to this.
 You

 ![discord install folder example](/img/js/shot-dir-djs.png)

-And now were done!
+And now we're done!
 Soon we will be righting our first command.

 ### Installing a linter

 > Linters help you get more productive and save you time and money.
 They drive your team to better decisions (those oriented by data) and share ownership over the quality.

-While its not required, depending on how you setup your project it can be very helpful.
+While it's not required, depending on how you set up your project it can be very helpful.
 Read more about [Linters](https://sourcelevel.io/blog/what-is-a-linter-and-why-your-team-should-use-it) here.

 Linter docs page: [click me](/docs/js/s1/installings/doc-linter)